marnixnaber/Irissometry/README.md

 - Signal processing toolbox
 - Statistics and machine learning toolbox

-If you get an error about a missing function, it is likely that you have not the right toolboxes installed.
+If you get an error about a missing function, it is likely that you have not installed the required toolboxes.
 Please contact marnixnaber@gmail.com in case you cannot get the code to work.
-If you do so, please send along a screenshot of the error, and details regarding your operating system and matlab version.
+If you do so, please send along a screenshot of the error, the movie you want to analyze, and details regarding your operating system, matlab version, etc.

 ## License: